bwvdnbro/bwvdnbro.github.io/_posts/2019-04-26-task-based-mcrt.markdown

 are being propagated for an unknown distance in a random direction.
 Generating the photon packets at the source does not require any knowledge about the grid.
-Scattering the photon packets (this can be because of direct scattering but also because of reemission at a different wave length) requires some knowledge about the grid, but does not generally require *access* to the grid, i.e. it does not cause potential thread conflicts when done in parallel.
+Scattering the photon packets (this can be because of direct scattering but also because of re-emission at a different wave length) requires some knowledge about the grid, but does not generally require *access* to the grid, i.e. it does not cause potential thread conflicts when done in parallel.
 So the only step of